payaresgarcia/magnetos-brotherhood/README.md

 2. It displays all the endpoints and services with their definitions, so you can use the interface to interact with the api.
   ![image](https://user-images.githubusercontent.com/44100755/120556893-c4eefb00-c3c2-11eb-8e55-a1078d5219b9.png)

+# Important note:
+Magneto needs you in his team, but you need to prove that you are worthy by being a mutant.